 Non-owner auto insurance rates can differ depending on your driving history, ZIP code and coverage requirements.
 You should compare quotes from multiple insurers to find the best rate for your needs.

-The table below highlights the cheapest non-owner car insurance companies in Kansas.
+Below is a table showing the cheapest companies for non-owner car insurance in Kansas.

 Company Annual full coverage ratesMonthly full coverage rates